joehahn/epi_int_lite/README.md

     ./epi_int_lite.py

-Then repeat the above for the remaining ring_mass_* folders, this generates all the output the is needed by a Jupyter notebook that will compare simulation output to theory.
+Then repeat the above for the remaining ring_mass_* folders, this generates all the output the is needed by the Jupyter notebook that will compare simulation output to theory.
 To see that comparison, navigate to the tests/libration folder and start Jupyter:

     cd tests/libration